Tag Archive for: exams

 Written by: Dor Yen Low, BrightSparkz Tutor & Blog Contributor

-Dealing with Stress During Exams
+Dealing with Stress During Matric Exams

 As matriculants, your final year of high school is comprised of exams, exams, and more exams.
 Your Matric year is a formative event: it is a year in which you are under the most academic pressure you have ever encountered.
 You have a higher workload and less time to master the work.
 During this all you are aware that the results you achieve at the end of the year may very well be a determinant for your future.
 So what do all of these factors cause?
 A whole lot of stress.
+So let’s talk about effective strategies for dealing with stress during matric exams.

-Tales of Stress
+Tales of Stress During Matric Exams

 During my Matric year and my first year at University, I was under immense pressure to perform well academically.
 This was brought on by aspirations to be accepted into a degree that requires good academic performance.
 Over these two years, I tried multiple tactics to stay afloat when it came to my workload.
 From sleeping 3-4 hours a night for weeks on end, and spending all my waking time working, to following a rigorous schedule of work and sleep, all with varying degrees of success.